ImparaAI/checkers-prediction/readme.md

 # Testing

-Go to the app directory and run `python3 -m unittest discover`
+Go to the app directory and run `python3 -m unittest discover` or just `test` if you're in the Docker container.